 The first phase of 250 houses has been completed.
-The second phase was completed (251).
-The third phase currently comprises 179 units and this shall be completed during the 2023/2024 - 2024/2025 financial years.resulting in a final 680 housing units being completed in Calitzdorp.
+The second phase will result in a final 692 (inclusive of the 250) houses being completed.
 A planning and implementation plan will be developed as part of the Integrated Human Settlements Plan.